schtzie/vue-starter-kit/README.md

 ## Introduction

-Laravel 12 + Blade starter kit provides the typical functionality found in the Laravel Starter kits.
+Laravel 12 + Inertia + Vue starter kit provides the typical functionality found in the Laravel Starter kits.

 ## What is Inside?